-You may have seen those cans of gluten/Seitan tid-bits from Taiwanese manufacturers from international food ailes/markets or online.
+You may have seen those cans of gluten/Seitan tidbits from Taiwanese manufacturers from international food aisles/markets or online.
 They’re available in various flavors from regular to curry braised.
 These are ready to eat or can be used to top pasta/rice/noodle, stir fry with vegetable (lo hua chai), cook in soup… and other assorted vegan dishes.

-If you have ever try these, you might find that their flavor is great and quite easy to digest.
-The texture is mildly chewy, but a whole lots softer than typical Western’s Seitan.
+If you have ever tried these, you might find that their flavor is great and quite easy to digest.
+The texture is mildly chewy, but a whole lot softer than typical Western’s Seitan.
 In this post, I’ll try to replicate both this flavor and texture, maybe adjust it a bit to less on the doughy side.

-To make braised gluten is quite easy, it’s just controlling the chewy texture to your liking is somewhat a trial and error process that you might have to experience a few times.
-Add more flour if you want them softer (more doughy) or less to none if you want them chewier.
-This additional flour can be anything from regular wheat, potato, garbanzo, soy, etc. Each might vary the flavor a bit, but that’s be fine since you will soak them in veggies broth anyhow.
+To make braised gluten is quite easy, it’s just controlling the chewy texture to your liking is somewhat a trial and error process.
+You might have to experience a few times to get it right though; add more flour if you want them softer (more doughy) or less to none if you want them chewier and so on.
+This additional flour can be anything from regular wheat, potato, garbanzo, soy, etc. Each might vary the flavor a bit, but that’s fine since you will soak them in veggies broth anyway.

-If you don’t have a slow-cooker, if your range is powered by electric, you can try this second method.
-Start by bring these bits to a boil with vegetable broth/seasoning and simmer for about 30 minutes to let the absorption begin.
-Then cover the pot, turn off heat and let the whole thing soak/marinade like that overnight or so.
+If you don’t have a slow-cooker, if your range is powered by electricity, you can try this second method.
+Start by bringing these bits to a boil with vegetable broth/seasoning and simmer for about 30 minutes to let the absorption begin.
+Then cover the pot, turn off the heat and let the whole thing soak/marinade like that overnight or so.
 Come back in the morning and heat to reduce 2/3 of the liquid.

 My recipe have a ratio of 1 cup vital wheat gluten flour + 1 cup water + ½ cup additional flour = 2 lbs braised gluten after soaking/simmering/reducing with some liquid left.
 Depend on the type of optional flour being used, you might have to add some extra spoon of water.
 Double or triple the recipe as you want, then store them in portions in fridge/freezer for later uses/cooking.